Autodesk/maya-usd/lib/mayaUsd/commands/Readme.md

 graph, and how multiple import chasers might work together in unexpected ways or have inter-dependencies.

+PostImport function provides access to the SDF paths of USD objects and the DAG paths of imported Maya objects.
+Input parameter `dagPaths` and `sdfPaths` represent the corresponding DAG and SDF paths for the top primitives.
+To access the mapping between SDF and DAG paths of all primitives, you can use the `GetSdfToDagMap()` function, which returns a `MSdfToDagMap` object with SDF path as the key and DAG path as the value.
+Input parameter `stage` contains information of all primitives in the current stage.
+Use `TraverseAll()` to traverse the primitives.

 Import chasers may also be written to parse an array of 3 string arguments for their own purposes, similar to the Alembic export chaser example.